jjmchew/jjmchew.github.io/JS211/02-studyNotes.md

 ## Side effects
-- a function *call* that does any of the following has side effects (WRRRMC):
+- a function *call* that does any of the following has side effects (WRRECM):
   - Reads / Writes to any data entity (file, network, console, keyboard, db, clock, mouse, random number generator, speakers, etc.) - anything outside the JS program
   - Re-assigns a non-local variables
-  - Raises an exception
+  - Exception raised
+  - Calls another function that has (non-local) side effects
   - Mutates the value of any object referenced by a non-local variable
-  - Calls another function that has (non-local) side effects

 - generally, consider whether a function will have side effects when used as intended
   - e.g., no required arguments omitted